ongots/pseudo-fullscreen-firefox/README.md

 2. Copy 'chrome' folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
 3. Restart Firefox

-- Use "System theme - auto"
+- Use padding around the edges of the address bar to scale and move the window
 - Drag Bookmarks Toolbar Items to the left of the address bar
 - To set the wallpaper in a new tab, place a .jpg or .png image in the Chrome folder and rename it to "bg".
 Restart Firefox
+- Use "System theme - auto"

 ### Sidebery